USDA Business Loans in South Dakota

 Industrial bank and top SBA preferred lender headquartered in Salt Lake City.
 Specializes in SBA 7(a) lending for business acquisitions, partner buyouts, commercial real estate, and working capital.
 Also offers USDA business loans.

-USDA Business & Industry (B&I) loans provide government-guaranteed financing for rural businesses.
-Similar to SBA loans but for rural areas, they offer competitive terms for business acquisition, real estate, equipment, and working capital in communities with populations under 50,000.
-In South Dakota, 2 lenders currently offer USDA financing with loan amounts from $50K to $25M and rates typically ranging from Variable or fixed, competitive.
+USDA Business & Industry (B&I) loans are lender-made, government-guaranteed loans for businesses in eligible rural areas.
+They can cover real estate, equipment, business acquisition, and working capital, with terms tied to use of proceeds and underwriting that looks a lot like a bank loan plus USDA eligibility.
+In South Dakota, 2 lenders currently offer USDA financing with loan amounts from $50K to $10M and rates typically ranging from Fixed or variable, negotiated with lender.

 South Dakota's business-friendly environment, with no state income tax and minimal regulation, has attracted financial services companies, particularly credit card operations.
 Sioux Falls has emerged as a growing regional commercial center.